-- share deals (ie, acquisition of a stake in a licensed entity); - asset deals (acquisition of all or part of the assets, either as partial universal succession pursuant to article 69 et seqq.
-Merger Act (MA) or singular succession, or in the case of insurance companies, portfolio transfers under the Insurance Supervision Act (ISA)); or - referral agreements for the transfer of certain customer portfolios.
+- share deals (ie, acquisition of a stake in a licensed entity); - asset deals (acquisition of all or part of the assets, either as partial universal succession pursuant to article 69 et seqq Merger Act or singular succession, or in the case of insurance companies, portfolio transfers under the Insurance Supervision Act (ISA); or - referral agreements for the transfer of certain customer portfolios.

 Share deals may be followed by a group-internal merger post closing.
-Mergers (by absorption) are also used for (other) intra-group transactions.
-Otherwise, they have been less common in recent years.
+Mergers (by absorption) are also used for (other) intra-group transactions, or in the case of large public M&As, such as UBS/CS or Baloise/Helvetia, where a merger can avoid the requirements for mandatory public takeover offers.